CharlesGueunet/vimmic/README.md

       navigate through bookmarks with mp and mn

 # Indent
-  <leager>ig to have indentation guide
+  <leader>ig to have indentation guide
   To align text on a given char : :Tab/<char>
   Shorcut exist for = and : with <leader>a= (or :).
   You can fold your current scope ('{ ... }') by pressing <leader>-